ITRS-Group/cordial/tools/geneos/cmd/aescmd/_docs/decode.md

-Decode a Geneos AES256 format password using the key file(s) given.
+The `aes decode` command decodes a Geneos AES256 format password using the key file(s) given.

-If an `expandable` string is given with the `--expandable`/`-e` option it must be of the form `${enc:...}` (be careful to single-quote this string when using a shell) and is then decoded using the key file(s) listed and the ciphertext in the value.
+If an "expandable" string is given with the `--expandable`/`-e` option it must be of the form `${enc:...}` (be careful to single-quote this string when using a shell) and is then decoded using the key file(s) listed and the ciphertext in the value.
 All other flags and arguments are ignored.

 The format of `expandable` strings is documented here: